-Appeal of Grades, Academic Decisions and Academic Dismissal Students who have been dismissed from a graduate program for the aforementioned academic regulations can appeal in a written petition to the Business School Academic Commitee; the case will be submitted again to the Evaluation Committee for a final hearing and decision.
-In case of any disagreement of the student with regards to his/her grades, he/she will go first to the academic student services representative assigned.
+Appeal of Academic Decisions and Academic Dismissal

+Students who have been dismissed from a graduate program can appeal in a written petition to WBS Academic Committee; the case will be submitted again to the Evaluation Committee for a final hearing and decision.
-The student services representative is responsible for responding to the students' concerns, because he/she participates in the review process and qualification of students with the Academic Director since the beginning of the student's enrollment process.

-If the student is not satisfied with the reasons and explanations sent, and is pursuant to a new revision, the case will be submitted to an Evaluation Committee consisting of the Director of the Program, the Academic Director and a faculty member of the study area that is appropriate to the course, other than that assessed.
-This is the final step of appeal.

-For other decisions relating to academic work and student progress throughout the Master, the processing of appeals shall be in an equivalent manner.

-If a student's complaint or grievance is not resolved, the student may choose to seek resolution by contacting the Executive Director, Commission for Independent Education, 325 West Gaines Street, Suite 1414, Tallahassee, Florida 32399-0400 Toll Free Phone: 888-224-6684 www.fldoe.org/cie/.
-Academic Year As a standard term credit hour school, the Business School's Academic Year is defined as a minimum of 42 weeks of instructional time.
+If a student's complaint or grievance is not resolved, the student may choose to seek resolution by contacting the Executive Director, Commission for Independent Education, 325 West Gaines Street, Suite 1414, Tallahassee, Florida 32399-0400 www.fldoe.org/cie/.

+Academic Year

+As a standard term credit hour school, WBS's Academic Year is defined as a minimum of 42 weeks of instructional time.
 For purposes of this definition, a "week" is considered a consecutive seven-day period, from Thursday to Thursday, and a "week of instructional time" is any week in which the student must develop some activities at the studio platform such a study, participation at forum classes, complete self evaluation and management practitioner questions, reading the conclusions of the class or work in the Final Postgraduate Project.

-Fall Term Spring term Summer term Registration 2018/19 Begin Thursday November 2, 2017 Thursday March 8, 2018 Thursday June 28, 2018 Activation of Registration for Returning Students and New Student Registration Deadline Wednesday October 17, 2018 Wednesday February 20, 2019 Wednesday June 26, 2019 Orientation/Class Begin Thursday October 18, 2018 Thursday February 21, 2019 Thursday June 27, 2019 Drop / Add Deadline Wednesday October 31, 2018 Wednesday March 6, 2019 Wednesday September 4, 2019 Registration 2019/20 Begin Thursday November 1, 2018 Thursday March 7, 2019 Thursday September 5, 2019 Start of second term Thursday January 10, 2019 Thursday May 2, 2019 Thursday October 30, 2019 All deadlines finish by 5pm EST of the established date.
+Spring Term Summer term Fall term Registration 2020/21 Begin Thursday October 31, 2019 Thursday March 7, 2020 Thursday September 3, 2020 Activation of Registration for Returning Students and New Student Registration Deadline Wednesday October 28, 2020 Wednesday March 3, 2021 Wednesday June 23, 2021 Orientation Begin Thursday October 29, 2020 Thursday March 4, 2021 Thursday June 24, 2021 Class Begin Thursday January 7, 2021 Thursday April 29, 2021 Thursday September 9, 2021 Drop / Add Deadline Wednesday January 13, 2021 Wednesday May 5, 2021 Wednesday September 15, 2021 Registration 2021/22 Begin Thursday October 29, 2020 Thursday March 4, 2021 Thursday June 24, 2021 Start of second term Thursday March 4, 2020 Thursday June 24, 2020 Thursday November 04, 2021 Diploma issuing date for graduates Friday February 26, 2021 Friday June 18, 2021 Friday October 27, 2021

+All deadlines finish by 5pm EST of the established date.

+Program Changes

-Program Changes The Business School reserves the right to make the necessary changes required at both the Program Structure and at content levels in order to provide the best education and the most updated materials available to students.
+WBS reserves the right to make the necessary changes required at both the Program Structure and at content levels in order to provide the best education and the most updated materials available to students.
 The program changes will not affect currently enrolled students.

+Enrollment Contract

-Enrollment Contract Students enrolling in any degree program will receive and sign an Enrollment Contract stating the total tuition and fees.
+Students enrolling in any degree program will receive and sign an Enrollment Contract stating the total tuition and fees.
 Students who have left and are re-entering the School will need to complete a new Enrollment Contract including any changes to the tuition and fees at the time of re-entry.

-Cancellation of Courses and Programs The Business School reserves the right to cancel the program start up provided justified reasons exist if the number of enrolled students fails to reach the minimum level required to warrant the minimum quality level provided, or other circumstances concur and make impossible an appropriate development and execution of the program.
+Cancellation of Courses and Programs

+WBS reserves the right to cancel the program start up provided justified reasons exist if the number of enrolled students fails to reach the minimum level required to warrant the minimum quality level provided, or other circumstances concur and make impossible an appropriate development and execution of the program.
 This decision will be duly communicated to the student, and all fee payments will be appropriately returned to the student if he/she does request so, or, a vacancy in the Master Program will be reserved in a subsequent edition if it does take place.
-Class Schedules Student orientation Classes will be taught to students through Internet with a continuous interaction between students and professors in a practical case analysis environment.
-Students receive a personalized treatment by a specially assigned group student services representative, which provides advice and counsel throughout the Master Degree program.
-Please refer to section "Student Services" for more information about student orientation.